Please refer to the Graduate Studies and Postdoctoral Affairs (GSPA) forms website for University forms. Department

 This meeting is to bring the committee together and ensure that everyone is on the same page regarding the thesis and that the student and the committee feel that the student has enough to proceed with completion of their degree.
 This will also give the student an opportunity to present their data, highlight major findings, ask questions of their committee and receive suggestions on key points that the student may be struggling with.
 This meeting should take place when the student has substantially completed their research and are ready to complete their writing.
 It is recommended that for M.Sc. students this meeting will take place just prior to the last term and for Ph.D. students, at least two terms prior to the defence.
 We also want to stress that if a student receives a “no” on the form, that it has no implications in terms of standing in the program, nor does it imply failure in anyway.

-The External Examiner Request Form must be completed by the supervisor at least 4 months before PhD defence date.
+The External Examiner request must be completed by the supervisor at least 4 months before PhD defence date.
 This form is available from the Biology Graduate Office.
-The potential External Examiner's full and current CV must also be submitted to April Wettig.
+The potential External Examiner's full and current CV must also be submitted to Katelyn Fehrenbach.